SIDN/RollRollRollYourRoot/README.md

 ### code

 This directory contains the full source code of the experiments carried out in Section 4.3.2 to identify a bug in a recursive resolver software.

+### data/RFC8145

+This directory contains raw, but anonymized, RFC 8145 data from root name servers operated by Verisign.